henriqueantunes/restaurantfinder-react/README.md

 # Restaurant Finder React App

-This project was created to exemplify an application build using react hooks It uses [Material UI](https://mui.com/) as a component library
+This project was created to exemplify an application build using react hooks.\
+It creates a simple restaurant finder app that has a search functionality with some filters.\
+It uses [Material UI](https://mui.com/) as a component library

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).